 4. If you don’t have a computer science background, try a course that doesn’t require prior coding experience!

-Most of CodeMonkey’s courses do not even require any CS background.
-CodeMonkey’s Coding Adventure is an example of such a course where any teacher, no matter the background, can successfully bring coding into the classroom.
-This works because students learn to code from the very first challenge and the course is so intuitive, anyone and teachers are provided with lesson plans that explain the CS topics and a dashboard with all of the solutions.
+Most of CodeMonkey’s courses do not require a background in computer science.
+CodeMonkey’s Coding Adventure is a course where any teacher, no matter the background, can successfully bring coding into the classroom.
+This works because students learn to code from the very first challenge in an intuitive game and teachers are provided with solutions to challenges and lesson plans that explain all covered computer programming topics.